Nahom96/jenkins-github-integration/README.md

-# jenkins-github-integration

-# Jenkins GitHub Integration
+# Testing GitHub Webhook with Jenkins

 This is a test for Jenkins GitHub webhook trigger.